Eurostar Channel Tunnel: The Train 🚄🚶

 Eurostar offers three main ticket types.

-Standard is the entry level fare with access to comfortable seats and the onboard café bar.
+Standard is the entry-level fare with access to comfortable seats and the onboard café bar.
 Tickets booked early often start from £39 one way.

 Standard Premier gives larger seats, more space, a light meal served at your seat and access to a quieter carriage.